CyborgUnplug/CyborgUnplug/README.md

 ![](https://plugunplug.net/img/site-banner.jpg)

-Cyborg Unplug firmware files for the sold 16M SPI flash, 32M RAM RT5350f target _Little Snipper_.
-Please see the _wr710n_ branch for the 'homebake' DIY Atheros target (currently TP-Link WR710N).
+Cyborg Unplug firmware files for the retail 16M SPI flash, 32M RAM RT5350f _USA-destined_ edition of _Little Snipper_.
+Unlike the International version (due to changing FCC regulations in mid-2015) this firmware does not have the ability to deauthenticate WiFi clients.
+We spent a huge amount on legal fees trying to resolve this and, well, here's a branch to tell the tale.

 This firmware builds on OpenWrt BARRIER BREAKER (Bleeding Edge).